awsdocs/aws-elemental-mediaconnect-user-guide/doc_source/encryption-speke-set-up.md

 + **Resource ID** – A unique identifier that you create for each piece of content that you configure with the key provider\.
 + **URL** – The URL assigned by AWS for the API that you create in Amazon API Gateway\.

-You need these values later, when you configure the [entitlement](entitlements-grant.md) in AWS Elemental MediaConnect\.
+You need these values later, when you configure the [entitlement](entitlements-grant.md) in MediaConnect\.

 ## Step 2: Create an IAM Policy to Allow API Gateway to Act as Your Proxy<a name="encryption-speke-set-up-create-iam-policy"></a>